div1085/Stocks-analysis-VBA/README.md

 ## Overview of Project

-This model aim to review the historical data of the 12 selected stocks and measure their performance over the year 2017, and 2018.
+This model aims to review the historical data of the 12 selected stocks and measure their performance over the year 2017, and 2018.

-This model is refactor code of the original stock analysis, with the goal of improving overall processing efficiency.
+This model is the refactor code of the original stock analysis, with the goal of improving overall processing efficiency.

 ### Purpose
-The purpose of the model is to refactor the VBA code, with the help of looping tickers with their index (numbers), thus removing need for looking up values in each individuals arrays.
+The purpose of the model is to refactor the VBA code, with the help of looping tickers with their index (numbers), thus removing need for looking up values in each individual arrays.

 ## Analysis of Outcomes